Last Updated on by Admin LB

 A. Specified dower (mahrul-musamma)

 The Mahr is usually fixed at the time of marriage but it is also fixed after the marriage.
 Mahr fixed by the father on behalf of his minor son is binding on the minor son on his majority.
-However, under Hanafi Law, the father is not personally liable for the Mahr but in Ithna Ashari Law, father is also held liable.
+However, under Hanafi Law, the father is not personally liable for the Mahr but in Ithna Ashari Law, the father is also held liable.
 Where the amount has been specified, the husband will be compelled to pay the whole of it, howsoever excessive it may be.

-But in Oudth, only a reasonable amount will be granted, if court deemed the amount excessive or fictitious.
+But in Oudth, only a reasonable amount will be granted, if the court deemed the amount excessive or fictitious.
 Sometimes, for the purpose of glorification, a large Mahr for the purposes of show is announced but the real Mahr is smaller.
 Such a Mahr for the purposes of show is fictitious.
 But this will be a fraud on Law and defeats the very purpose and hence must not be allowed to be given recognition in law.

 B. Unspecified dower (mahrul misal)

 The obligation to pay dower is a legal responsibility on the part of the husband and is not dependent upon any contract between the parties.
 Hence, the husband’s liable to pay Mahr even if it is not specified.
 The only question would be the quantum.
-If no Mahr is fixed, wife will be entitled to receive the amount which is customary in the community or in respective society or what is proper in each individual case.
+If no Mahr is fixed, the wife will be entitled to receive the amount which is customary in the community or in respective society or what is proper in each individual case.
 What is proper ion each individual case will be determined as under?

 - With reference to the social position of her father’s family.